 Have you ever considered going paperless?
 Small business owners, especially those of us working from home are always looking for ways to increase our green credentials and ultimately save money.
-Becoming a paperless small business is not only great for the environment but also for the wallet.
-A survey conducted by YouGov stated that UK small and medium-sized enterprises wasted more than £42.2 million per day in income looking for printed and filed documents.
-This could be easily remedied by creating a more paperless office.
+Becoming a paperless office is not only great for the environment but also for your wallet.
+A survey conducted by YouGov (2015) stated that UK small and medium-sized businesses wasted more than £42.2 million per day in income looking for printed and filed documents.
+This could be easily remedied by creating a paperless office.

 Even worse is the fact that UK small businesses spend a crazy amount of money storing and transporting paper and it doesn’t have to be this way.
-There are plenty of ways in which your small business can go paperless here are my top eleven.
+A paperless office isn’t too difficult to achieve there are plenty of ways in which do decrease your paperless usage here are my top eleven.

-- Digital Documents : With modern advances in technology digital documents are the future.
+- Digital Documents: With modern advances in technology digital documents are the future.
 Not only are they easier to store and share but they are faster to access and locate.
 Digital documents are far more versatile than paper ones you can even access them on a mobile phone.
-With a plethora of programmes, such as Dropbox, at your fingertips enabling you to share data, contracts and even invoices with customers, co-workers and clients.
+With a plethora of software available at your fingertips enabling you to share data, contracts, even invoices with customers, co-workers and clients.

 If you don’t feel your small business is ready to go completely paperless you can always look at ways to reduce the amount of paper used on a daily basis.

 - Keep track of what items are being printed and why?
-Would any of these be more beneficial being digitalised or shared on the cloud?
+Would any of these be more beneficial to be digitalised or shared on the cloud?

 - Limit the number of printers available in the office and set printing budgets.